The Pursuit of an Authentic Philosophy: Wittgenstein, Heidegger, and the Everyday

-This last point, however, raises a challenge for Wittgenstein’s treatment of the ordinary.
+This last point, however, raises a challenge for Wittgenstein’s treatment of the everyday.
 Where Wittgenstein seems happy to accept agreement as a constitutive feature of human existence, Heidegger finds it troubling.
 In particular, he characterizes as inauthentic the mode of existence that becomes absorbed in shared norms and practices, and his analysis of phenomena such as anxiety, death, and guilt envisage an authentic mode of existence that owns up to the fundamental groundlessness and incompleteness of our everyday practices.
-This challenge would seem to expose a philosophy oriented to the ordinary as problematically limited.
-The third chapter articulates this challenge and offers two responses.
+This challenge would seem to expose a philosophy oriented to the everyday as problematically limited.
+Part Two articulates this challenge and offers two responses.
 First, I argue that we can find something similar to Heidegger’s treatment of anxiety and authenticity in Wittgenstein’s later philosophy.
-Far from wanting us to accept our ordinary forms of life as fixed and settled, Wittgenstein’s language-games—in which he invites us to imagine strange mishaps, bizarre tribes, and alternative ‘natural histories’ – aim precisely to unsettle our complacency regarding our ordinary forms of life.
+Far from wanting us to accept our everyday forms of life as fixed and settled, Wittgenstein’s language-games—in which he invites us to imagine strange mishaps, bizarre tribes, and alternative “natural histories”—aim precisely to unsettle our complacency regarding our everyday forms of life.
 Like Heidegger, Wittgenstein wants to force on us the recognition that our forms of life are ours—that they are responsive to us and we are responsible for them.
-And second, I argue that Heidegger’s conception of authentic existence is not an alternative to the everyday, but a way of inhabiting the everyday more fully.
+And second, I argue that Heidegger’s conception of authentic existence is not an alternative to the everyday but rather a way of inhabiting the everyday more fully.
 For both Wittgenstein and Heidegger, an authentic existence remains ensconced in the everyday, but does so with an awareness of our role in shaping our conceptual environment.
 This awareness is manifest in a heightened receptivity and responsiveness, qualities that receive particularly pronounced emphasis in Wittgenstein’s appreciation of the importance of play.
 Wittgenstein’s investigations of language-games and scenes of teaching and learning highlight the dynamic evolution of communication and action.
 His account of action styles us not as agents but as players—musical or theatrical improvisation serves as a model for Witgensteinian authenticity.

-Part Three brings to the forefront questions of method that have been a constant background theme in the previous two parts of the book.
+Part Three brings to the forefront questions of method that have been a background theme in the previous two parts of the book.
 Both philosophers are concerned not only with the question of what it means to exist authentically but also with the question of what it means to do philosophy authentically.
-If Wittgenstein and Heidegger insist that philosophy does not inform us of anything we did not already know – which raises the pressing question of how it can nevertheless be illuminating.
+If Wittgenstein and Heidegger insist that philosophy does not inform us of new truths but rather simply reminds us of what we already know, how can their own work nevertheless be illuminating?
 Both Wittgenstein and Heidegger face the challenge of providing words whose efficacy does not rest on being informative, and it is on this question of method that they most diverge.
-I consider a number of techniques these two authors deploy—coinages, scare quotes, and formal indication in Heidegger, and objects of comparison and the dialogue form in Wittgenstein—and examine the difference in these authors’ chosen terms of criticism.
+I consider a number of techniques these two authors deploy—coinages, scare quotes, and the method of formal indication in Heidegger, and objects of comparison and the dialogue form in Wittgenstein—and examine the difference in these authors’ chosen terms of criticism.
 An important difference between Wittgenstein and Heidegger is their use of metaphors of covering and discovery.
 Heidegger characterizes his phenomenological method as uncovering a concealed ontological framework whereas Wittgenstein insists that “nothing is hidden” and that the only thing to be uncovered is covert nonsense.
 Ultimately, I argue, a greater sense of strain is apparent in Heidegger’s work, as if he wants both to tell us something and to tell us that there is no something to be told—a struggle more reminiscent of the Tractatus than of Wittgenstein’s later work.
-Wittgenstein avoids this strain by using contrasts to jog our preconceptions about the case before us without trying to tell us anything new about it.
+Later Wittgenstein avoids this strain by using contrasts to jog our preconceptions about the case before us without trying to tell us anything new about it.
 This methodological difference, I argue, manifests the more pronounced performative aspect of Wittgenstein’s investigations.
 Where Heidegger describes the experience of anxiety, for instance, Wittgenstein performs it in his language-games—and encourages his readers to perform it as well.